tomaszm-web/capstone-2020/README.md

 - [Auth0](https://auth0.com/) is a service which is used for authentication and authorization.
 ##### How to set up authentication and authorization on Auth0:

-a) Sign up for an Auth0 account.
+a) Sign up for an Auth0 account at https://auth0.com/.
 You can either use username and password or log in with a social provider (such as Facebook, Google, or Apple).Once you create your account you will be asked to create a tenant.
-b) Create
-    Select a unique tenant domain
-    Create a new, single page web application
+b) When you create an application in the Dashboard, choose application type: Single-Page App.
-    Create a new API - in API Settings:
+c) Create a new API - in API Settings:
         Enable RBAC
         Enable Add Permissions in the Access Token Create new API permissions:
         get:actors
         get:movies
-        post:actor
-        post:movie
-        patch:actor
-        patch:movie
-        delete:actor
-        delete:movie
-    Create new roles for:
+        post:actors
+        post:movies
+        patch:actors
+        patch:movies
+        delete:actors
+        delete:movies
+d) Go to Users & Roles/Roles to create the following roles:
         Casting Assistant
         - can get:actors and get: movies
         Casting Director